NinjaEagle/hackernewsclone/README.md

 ## Host
 Our site is hosted here [ADD LINK](https://news.ycombinator.com/)

-## Scripts on how to run this directory
+## Scripts on how to run this directory locally

 After downloading node.js from [https://nodejs.org/en/](https://nodejs.org/en/)